Sales motivation is key to your team’s performance!

 7. Compensate Generously

 Compensation is a prime motivator for most sales professionals.
-To motivate sales reps and agents, we need to provide generous compensation.
+To motivate sales reps and agents, we need to provide a generous sales compensation model.

 Being generous can extend beyond wages and include additional bonuses, vacation time, paid days off, benefits, and other options.